In the sweet spot

 Given the supply-demand characteristics and rental growth forecasts, investors continue to clamber for logistics assets.
 Investment volumes for the first nine months of 2021 total £10.8bn, according to Savills, surpassing the £10.2bn recorded for the whole of 2020.
 Driven largely by private equity backers, Savills notes that overseas investors remain the most active, accounting for 52% of all transactions.
 Investor appetite for the sector has meant values have continued to rise with Savills stating that prime yields have contracted to 3.25%.

 Against this backdrop of low yields, SHED’s manager believes that the ‘last mile’ urban logistics assets, which are typically smaller lots sizes of between £5m and £15m, require greater sector knowledge and intensive asset management to extract value.
-In the six months to 30 September 2021, SHED says that 71% of the 11.3% like-for-like capital uplift in its portfolio valuation was attributed to asset management initiatives rather than market movement (more details on the asset management initiatives that has driven valuation growth is on page 8).
+In the six months to 30 September 2021, SHED says that 71% of the 11.3% like-for-like capital uplift in its portfolio valuation was attributed to asset management initiatives rather than market movement, which is quite some going, given the yield compression mentioned earlier (yield compression occurs when capital values of assets rise faster than income, thereby reducing the rental yield).
+More details on the asset management initiatives that have driven valuation growth are on page 9).

 SHED has a portfolio of 91 assets worth £660.5m (at 30 September 2021) located across the UK, with a focus on the South East and the Midlands.
-The portfolio has a WAULT of 7.9 years, with a spread of short- and long-term leases.
+The portfolio has a weighted average unexpired lease term (WAULT) of 7.9 years, with a spread of short- and long-term leases.

 Since the £108.3m equity raise in July 2021, SHED has deployed or committed £134m of capital on new acquisitions.
-These include a mix of income-producing assets and forward funding development commitments.
+These include a mix of income-producing assets and forward funding development commitments (whereby SHED funds the development of the project at a fixed cost but takes on some letting risk).
 Income-producing assets include:

 - two units in one transaction – a 128,460 sq ft property in Rugby and a 124,134 sq ft property in Huntingdon – for £27.6m at a net initial yield (NIY) of 4.5%;